 Part-time, as it pertains to support staff, is defined as an employee who works less than the full number of hours a week as defined for a particular position, or who works for less than a twelve-month period.

-Full-Time Equivalent staff (FTE) are determined by calculating the actual number of hours staff members worked in the previous year divided by the normal working hours per year by position.
+Full-Time Equivalent (FTE) staff are determined by calculating the actual number of hours staff members worked in the previous year divided by the normal working hours per year by position.
 For example, positions that require a 35-hour work week would have normal working hours per year of 35 hours X 52 Weeks = 1,820 hours.
-If staff members worked 910 hours in the previous year then their respective FTE count would be 910/1,820 = 0.50.
-Likewise, if the same staff member worked 1,820 hours then the FTE count would be 1,820/1,820 = 1.00.
+If a staff member worked 910 hours in the previous year then their respective FTE value would be 910/1,820 = 0.50.
+Likewise, if the same staff member worked 1,820 hours then the FTE value would be 1,820/1,820 = 1.00.

 A fiscal year is a twelve-month period over which an accounting cycle is completed.
 At the University of Manitoba, the fiscal year begins April 1 and ends March 31.

 SIGNIFICANT ACCOUNTING POLICIES1

 These financial statements have been prepared in accordance with Canadian public sector accounting standards established by the Public Sector Accounting Board of Chartered Professional Accountants Canada, including the standards for government not-for-profit organizations.
 The University has adopted the restricted fund method of accounting for contributions.